mdcrosby/animal-ai/docs/roadMap.md

 - [ ] Better format for storing experiment data for analysis.
 - [ ] Automatic annotated task screenshots with agent trajectories.
 - [ ] Ability to watch back agents easily regardless of interaction method.
+- [ ] Automatically output an events log that details certain interactions that happened within a run.

 For use as a proper comparison with Comparative Cognition and other animal cognition work, it is important to analyse agent (and human behaviour).
 We could do this with 2.0 to some extent, as [this paper](https://psyarxiv.com/me3xy) shows.
 The [web version](http://animalaiolympics.com/AAI/) allows for testing and playing back and directly comparing human and AI solutions.
 However, we currently do not utilise the wealth of extra analysis possibilities that working in a simulated environment allows for.
 This release plans to add some functionality in this direction.